celo-org/build-with-celo-hackathon/Crypto-Ride/README.md

 3. Run the following command to install the Pod libraries.

+    ***Note: This process will need to be done for both dapps***

         pod install

     **If your running on M1 chip use**

         arch -x86_64 pod install

-4. Repeat for the passenger app.

 #### Building and Launch Simulator

+If you are using your own ride manager contract change the address in the dapps to your ride manager address created during migration.

    ***Note: This process will need to be done for both dapps***